jafudi/flexpair/README.md

 ## What is it?

 A collection of terraform modules and cloud-init scripts for deploying a shared cloud desktop with high quality audio conferencing and self-hosted email inbox to an arbitrary public cloud account.
+Free tier resources are sufficient and multicloud is actively supported.

 ## Selected use cases